bibekuchiha/Disaster-Response_Pipeline/README.md

 > * **models/classifier.pkl:** a pickle file which saves model
 > * **data/:** a Flask framework for presenting data
 <h3> 4.
 Instructions</h3>
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the accompanying commands in the venture's root directory to set up your database and model.
     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves